On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterization by vertex cover

-Now we prove that for $f$ the flow-preservation constraints and demand constraints are satisfied.
-Let $C \in C^+$ and let $e,e'$ be two subsequent edges with common vertex $v$ from $C$.
-If $e \in A_r$ and $e' \in A_s$ (or the other way around), then the in- and out- degrees of the new solution of $v$ do not change, as $e'$ is removed and $e$ is added and they had opposite orientation.
-Also, if $e, e' \in A_r$, then they are both removed, but since the orientation is the same, both the in and out degree of $v$ go down by one.
-Note that this can only happen if $v \in D$ by definition of $(s-r)$ directed tours.
-Therefore, the flow is preserved.
-In the same way if $e, e' \in A_s$, the flow is preserved.
-Since for $v \in D$, the total incoming (and total outgoing) edges do not change, the demands are definitely satisfied.
+Next we prove that $f$ is an allowed solution to the given \textsc{Flow} instance.
+Let $C \in \mathcal{C}^+$ and let $e,e'$ be two subsequent edges from $C$ with common vertex $v$.
+If $e \in A_s$ and $e' \in A_r$, then the in- and out-degrees of $v$ do not change while adding a copy of $e$ and removing a copy of $e'$ (in equation~\eqref{eq:f}), because the orientation of $e$ and $e'$ is different.
+This is also true if $e\in A_r$ and $e' \in A_s$.
+If $e, e' \in A_r$, then both $e$ and $e'$ have a copy removed in equation~\eqref{eq:f}.
+Since the orientation of $e$ and $e'$ is the same, both the in- and out-degree of $v$ go down by one.
+We remark that this situation only happens if $v \not\in D$ by definition of $(s-r)$ directed tours.
+Similarly, if $e, e' \in A_s$, the in- and out-degree of $v$ increases by one.
+Since $r$ was an allowed solution, this implies that the number of incoming- and outgoing edges of $v$ in $f$ are equal, in other words, the flow is preserved.
+Since for $v \in D$, the total incoming (and total outgoing) edges do not change, the demands are satisfied by $f$.
 Furthermore, the capacity constraints are satisfied since $ f(e) \le \max\{r(e),s(e)\} \le \Ca(e)$.